department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/vamc-left-nav-enhancement-feature-brief.md

 ### Project Scope and Scale
 _What's in and what's out?_
-- A new local navigation component for Pittsburgh’s VAMC system of websites
+- An upgrade to the local navigation component for Pittsburgh’s VAMC system of websites, beginning with the functionality available in staging and informed by the user research conducted in November/December 2019

 **Goals of the enhancement project**
 - Get users to all content and tools in just 1-2 clicks/taps